Uses of Advil PM:

 If OVERDOSE is suspected:

-- If you have any questions about Advil PM, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about Advil PM, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about Advil PM (diphenhydramine / ibuprofen)

 - Dosage Information

 - Pricing & Coupons